Getting Started with Microsoft Stream

 The admin page for a MS Stream video

 Why would you want to use Stream instead of, say, YouTube, GDrive, or some other media distribution method?
-Good question – it is important to understand
+Stream is an internal version of YouTube

 Stream is part of the MS Office suite of tools.
 You need a campus login to access